dokku/dokku-mysql/README.md

 dokku mysql:backup-set-encryption lolipop
 ```

-### unsets encryption for future backups of the mysql service
+### unset encryption for future backups of the mysql service

 ```shell
 # usage